Springfield, MO

 “The Devil All the Time” is a blunt collection of vignettes about violence and religion in the heart of the country.
 It is vicious and cruel in ways that will turn off a lot of viewers.
 I found Campos’ artistry and willingness to dig into the darkest aspects of the human condition dramatically rewarding enough, even if it came across as quite emotionally overwhelming.

-Published on The Standard: September 21, 2020
+Published by The Standard: September 21, 2020